You are required to respond to your citation by making an appearance in Court. You must appear on or before the Court Date shown on your citation.

 NOTICE: By pleading "Not Guilty", you waive your eligibility to participate in traffic school or any other court programs.

 Types of Trial

-Court Trial (Traffic & Code Violations): If you request an in-person trial, the Court will mail notice of your trial date to you.
+Court Trial (Traffic & Code Violations): Court trials are conducted virtually by Zoom.
+If you request a trial, the Court will mail notice of your trial date to you.
 If you will be represented by an attorney at the trial, your attorney must notify the Court in writing at least 10 days prior to your trial date.

 Jury Trial (Misdemeanor Cases Only): if you request a Jury Trial, the Court will notify your attorney of the trial date.
 Your case will be heard by a jury of 6 and the presiding Judge.

-Traffic & AMC Code Violation Trials are generally held on the 2nd and 4th Tuesday of each month at 1:30 pm.
+Traffic & AMC Code Violation Trials are generally held once a month on Tuesdays at 1:30 pm unless otherwise noted.